 The actual tax expense on income from operations differs from tax expense calculated at the U.S. statutory tax rate.
-A reconciliation of the Company's income tax expense together with the significant book to tax adjustments for the years ended December 31, 2015 and 2014, is set forth below:
+A reconciliation of the Company's income tax expense together with the significant book to tax adjustments for the years ended December 31, 2016 and 2015 is set forth below:

-At December 31, 2015, the Company had net operating loss carryfowards expiring through the year 2035 of \$216.6 million and AMT credit carryforwards, which do not expire, in the amount of \$0.8 million.
+At December 31, 2016, the Company had net operating loss carryfowards expiring through the year 2036 of \$227.7 million and AMT credit carryforwards, which do not expire, in the amount of \$0.8 million.

-In November 2015, the Internal Revenue Service ("IRS") concluded its examination of income tax returns for ACA through 2008 tax year.
+In November 2015, the Internal Revenue Service ("IRS") concluded its examination of income tax returns for ACA through the 2008 tax year.
 No material adjustments arose as a result of the audit in relation to the financial position or results of operations of the Company for the tax years that were examined.
-As of December 31, 2015, no material adjustments are expected for tax years for which the statute of limitations remains open.
+As of December 31, 2016, no material adjustments are expected for tax years for which the statute of limitations remains open.